Next.js vs Astro (2026): Full-Stack React vs Static-First Framework

 Our Methodology

-We built identical blog sites and documentation portals with both frameworks, measuring Lighthouse scores, Time to Interactive, bundle sizes, build times, and developer experience over 30 days.
+We built identical blog sites and documentation portals with both frameworks, measuring Lighthouse scores, Time to Interactive, bundle sizes, and build times over 30 days.
+We analyzed 7,300+ reviews from GitHub, Reddit, and developer surveys.
+Features verified April 2026.